Infineon/btsdk-ble/README.md

 ### Overview

-This repo contains Bluetooth Low Energy (LE) libraries used in BTSDK 2.0 and higher.
+This repo contains Bluetooth&#174; Low Energy (LE) libraries used in BTSDK 2.0 and higher.
 The libraries included in this repo are:

 * anc_lib<br/>
     * Alert Notification Client library<br/>